 You may also have weakness in certain muscles.
 Sometimes, you may not notice it until your doctor examines you.
 In other cases, you will notice that you have a hard time lifting your leg or arm, standing on your toes on one side, squeezing tightly with one of your hands, or other problems.

-The pain, numbness, or weakness will often go away or improve a lot over a period of weeks to months.
+The pain, numbness, or weakness often goes away or improves a lot over weeks to months.

 Exams and Tests

 A careful physical exam and history is almost always the first step.
-Depending on where you have symptoms, your doctor will examine your neck, shoulder, arms, and hands, or your lower back, hips, legs, and feet.
+Depending on where you have symptoms, your doctor examines your neck, shoulder, arms, and hands, or your lower back, hips, legs, and feet.

 Your doctor will check: